-Moreover, managers have discretion to pay one employee in a given quartile more than another employee in that same quartile, with little external control or review.
-Managers are simply given a total compensation pool for their team of employees and allowed to distribute it as they see fit.

-- 49. Associates, Vice Presidents, and Managing Directors typically receive a base salary as well as a year-end bonus.
+- 48. Goldman Sachs also allows a small corps of managers to employ standardless, unvalidated, and/or illegitimate criteria without accountability measures to determine how credit is allocated to employees who share assets, accounts, or responsibility for a particular business.
+This process is unvalidated and favors male employees who systematically receive more credit for generating revenues for the firm than their female co-workers. - 49.
+Upon information and belief, an employee's quartile ranking is the major determinant of compensation.
+As described above, the quartile process is a common, unvalidated procedure through which discrimination occurs.
+Moreover, managers have discretion to pay one employee in a given quartile more than another employee in that same quartile, without reliance on legitimate, validated rationales. - 50.
+Associates and Vice Presidents typically receive a base salary as well as a year-end bonus.
 In an average year, the year-end bonus can be many multiples of an employee's base salary.
 Goldman Sachs refers to total compensation, which includes base salary and bonus, as "Per Annum Total Compensation," or "PATC."
-Goldman Sachs' discriminatory compensation procedures have resulted in female professionals receiving lower PATC than their male peers for the same or substantially similar work. - 50.
+Goldman Sachs's common, unvalidated, discriminatory compensation procedures have resulted in female professionals receiving lower PATC than their male peers for the same or substantially similar work. - 51.
 Moreover, these gender disparities in compensation permanently depress the earnings potential of female finance professionals.
 Goldman Sachs compensates its finance professionals in each year as a percentage increase from their prior year's PATC.
 Because an employee's PATC is linked to her past levels of compensation, each discriminatory compensation decision further widens the pay gap between male and female finance professionals at Goldman Sachs.
 As a result of these discriminatory compensation policies and practices, female finance professionals at Goldman Sachs have earned less compensation during the liability period than their similarly situated male peers.